 A sprinter, on the starting blocks and on the ready, can respond to the “Go” command in about 150 milliseconds.
 That’s the time it takes for the “go” command to be heard, the brain to process the command and the muscles to react and explode into action…150 milliseconds, that’s around 300 MPH and some change.
 Now, consider a person who has never ran in a sprint race before and has never trained to launch on the “go” command.
 Compared to the people who know what’s going on and have trained to run, they’re going to be left sitting on the starting blocks wondering what the hell just happened after everyone else has disappeared in a cloud of dust.

 The same is true in life or death situations.
 Those of us who train for it, shave monumental amounts of time off of our reaction speed in crisis.
 That is in fact, why we train.
 It eliminates a whole lot of processing time.
 We don’t need to think, just react.
 It’s called a “Trigger”.
-No, no, not the new, modern version of the word “trigger” where someone says something mean to you and it “triggers” you into a crying fit; but the “old school” version, where a set of circumstances “triggers” a programming (training) of predetermined reactions in you, without the need for cognitive decision or internal monologue.
+Not the new, modern version of the word “trigger”; but the “old school” version, where a set of circumstances “triggers” a programming (training) of predetermined reactions in you, without the need for cognitive decision or internal monologue.

 Training reduces our freeze time and allows us to react much faster than someone who hasn’t trained.
 Regardless of whether you train to Fight or train to Flee, Freezing is a bad option for anyone in any life or death situation.
 Ditch the Freeze.
 Get trained.

 Prepare, Train, Succeed.